-Recently, the passing of the most awaited Goods and Services Tax (GST) Bill caught the attention throughout all industries in India.
+In 2017, Indian government passes the most awaited Goods and Services Tax (GST) Bill caught the attention throughout all industries in India.
 It should benefit most sectors and make taxation easier as it replaces several different duties and taxes.
-What will be its effects on India’s Healthcare Industry?

 GST is expected to have a positive effect on the Pharmaceutical sector.
-It will help the industry by simplifying the tax structure, since eight different taxes are levied in the Pharmaceutical Industry at the moment.
+It will help the industry by simplifying the tax structure since eight different taxes are levied in the Pharmaceutical Industry at the moment.
 A consolidation of all these into one tax would ease doing business, as well as mitigate the cascading effects of multiple taxes applied on one product.
 Apart from this, GST will also result in operational efficiency by streamlining the supply chain which can alone add 2% to India’s Pharmaceutical market size.
 Because GST will help Pharmaceutical companies rationalize their supply chain, they will have to review their distribution networks and strategy.
-Additionally, GST implementation will also envisage a seamless flow of tax credit, account for improvement in overall compliance and is also expected to create a level-playing field for Pharmaceutical companies in India.
+Additionally, GST implementation will also envisage a seamless flow of tax credit, account for the improvement in overall compliance and is also expected to create a level-playing field for Pharmaceutical companies in India.
 A big advantage for companies will be the reduction in transaction costs with the discontinuance of Central Sales Tax (CST).
 GST is expected to bring down the manufacturing cost and even a 2% reduction in production or distribution cost is believed to add over 20% to profits.
 GST, if its rate is below the current total tax rate, will eventually help consumers by making Healthcare and drugs more affordable which already is a big goal for the Indian Government.

 On the other hand, Pharmaceutical companies will experience improved operational efficiency, reduced manufacturing & transaction costs as well as improved compliance.
-In addition, it will benefit Pharmaceutical companies’ warehousing strategy.
+Also, it will benefit the Pharmaceutical companies’ warehousing strategy.
 As of now, companies kept warehouses in different States to avoid CST of different States.
 Now, with CST subsumed under GST, they can consolidate warehouses at strategic locations as they will only have to pay Integrated GST (IGST) on inter-state supplies of Goods and Services.

 Overall, the effects of GST implementation on the Healthcare and Pharmaceutical sector are still uncertain.
 However, Industry experts believe that GST will set industry players and consumers in a win-win situation.
 The Healthcare Industry, in case the tax rate is set at an efficient level, will benefit as GST certainly reduces complexities and removes many hurdles to the industry’s growth.
 The industry is on a path of promising growth and increased productivity.